 Customer churn modeling

-Churn modeling is a method of identifying which data points can be used to indicate someone is likely to stop buying from you.
+Churn modeling is a method of identifying which data points can be used to indicate someone is likely to stop buying from you, in other words, their churn rate.
 It’s a quintessential form of regression testing.

 How much money a customer has spent with you, adding up all spend, across channels, removing discounts and refunds.
 This can be a challenge if you don’t have all transaction data in one place – this is where a CDP comes in really handy.
 Sometimes lifetime value can also mean how much a customer will spend with you in the future.